Boxing in Japan: Boxing fatalities

 From 1950 through 2011, Tokyo was the city with the most boxing fatalities in the world.
 After the JBC's inception in April 1952, thirty-eight Japanese professional boxers died from fight injuries.
 In 1973, one boxer among them died after an eighth-round knockout loss in a super featherweight ten-round bout in Agana, Guam.
-He is the only Japanese who died outside of his home country.
+He is the only Japanese boxer to die outside of his home country.

 There were six fatal accidents before that.
 First, an African American died of athlete's heart after an exhibition match in Yokohama in 1902.
 The first Japanese fatality was the former national lightweight champion, Nobuo Kobayashi.
 He never regained consciousness after a ninth-round technical knockout loss at the Koshien tennis court in Nishinomiya, Hyōgo in 1930.

 After the year 1952, five Japanese amateur boxers and two Thai professional boxers died due to a fight in Japan.
 In addition, one Japanese amateur boxer died of cerebral hemorrhage after the test for a professional boxer's license, and one Japanese professional boxer suffered a fatal cerebral hemorrhage during a sparring session.
 The thirty-eighth victim under the JBC's professional regulations and rules, and the fifty-third in total, died of subdural hematoma seventeen days after his first professional bout against another debutant.